erover/sims4-tweaks/Age Mod Generator/AgeMod.md

 5. File -> New in s4pe.
 6. Resource -> Import -> From File
 7. Navigate to the directory this script is saved to and select S4_03B33DDF_00000000_5D0152209188C58B%%+ITUN.tuning.
 8. File -> Save.
 Name it anything you want, anywhere you want.
+Make sure to append .package to the end of your file name.
 9. Congratulations you now have a .package file that overrides the default age lengths in The Sims 4.
 10. Write back and tell me if your game blew up or not.
 Seriously anything this thing can spit out has barely been tested.